Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 +++

-"… fifthly, he suggested the Captain might be too old to learn new systems and sixthly, he thinks Beverly and I shouldn't be having training in helm control.
+"… fifthly, he suggested the Captain might be 'too old' to learn new systems and sixthly, he thinks Beverly and I shouldn't be having training in helm control.
 Apparently he doesn't consider us 'proper' bridge officers."

-Riker wondered how come Leadbetter wasn't a patient in Sickbay.
 "Okay, okay.
 I can understand why you're annoyed."
 He took a deep breath.
 "So, Geordi, what's he done to irritate you?"

-Right on queue Picard entered the room.
+To Riker's relief, Picard entered the room.
 "Number One, I hear we have a few problems.
 Who's first?"

 Riker nodded towards Geordi.